-The world is facing enormous challenges in the next century including climate change, water scarcity, world hunger, poverty, rapid urbanization, unemployment, natural habitat loss, resource degradation, and fiscal and institutional mismanagement.
+The world is facing enormous challenges including climate change, water scarcity, world hunger, poverty, rapid urbanization, unemployment, natural habitat loss, resource degradation, and fiscal and institutional mismanagement.
 To face these challenges, we need thoughtful, ethically informed, and future-oriented solution builders who are thinking at a global scale.

 The Graduate Certificate in Global Planning and International Development Studies builds on Virginia Tech’s internationally recognized, 30-year specialization in international development planning and an innovative partnership between faculty in programs such as Urban Affairs and Planning, Public Health, Geography, and Building Construction.

 The certificate seeks to prepare graduate students in multiple disciplines to engage in meaningful global professional leadership and academic positions to systematically tackle and resolve these global planning and development issues.
 The certificate may be taken in conjunction with most of Virginia Tech’s master’s and doctoral degree programs.

 The certificate is open to all graduate students pursuing masters or doctoral degrees at Virginia Tech.

 Interested non-degree students may be considered for admission on a case-by-case basis.

 Prospective certificate applicants should confer with their respective graduate degree program academic advisors to ensure that pursuit of the certificate will productively complement their primary graduate degree objectives.